YanchengX/linebot_test/README.md

 # linebot_test

-settings.py is ignore  but here is sample and requrie set
+origin settings.py is ignore to update but here is a sample settings you need to set